 Airports

-Fly into Liberia airport in the Guanacaste province for Playas del Coco, La Cruz, Liberia, Nuevo Arenal, Rincon de la Vieja, Tamarindo, Conchal, Gulf of Papagayo, Flamingo, Brasilito, Potrero, Grande, Avellanas, Junquillal, Negra, Nosara, Samara, Ostional, Nicoya, Las Catalinas and Bijagua.
+Fly into Guanacaste Airport for Playas del Coco, La Cruz, Liberia, Nuevo Arenal, Rincon de la Vieja, Tamarindo, Conchal, Gulf of Papagayo, Flamingo, Brasilito, Potrero, Grande, Avellanas, Junquillal, Negra, Nosara, Samara, Ostional, Nicoya, Las Catalinas and Bijagua.

-Fly into San Jose Airport in the Alajuela province for the Caribbean coast (Tortuguero and Puerto Viejo), Puntarenas, Jaco, Manuel Antonio, Dominical, San Isidro del General (Perez Zeledon), Uvita, Ojochal, Puerto Jimenez, Drake Bay, Golfito, Turrialba, San Jose, Heredia, Alajuela, Cartago, San Ramon, Grecia, Atenas, San Vito, Sarapiqui, Bajos del Toro.
+Fly into San Jose Airport for the Caribbean coast (Tortuguero and Puerto Viejo), Puntarenas, Jaco, Manuel Antonio, Dominical, San Isidro del General (Perez Zeledon), Uvita, Ojochal, Puerto Jimenez, Drake Bay, Golfito, Turrialba, San Jose, Heredia, Alajuela, Cartago, San Ramon, Grecia, Atenas, San Vito, Sarapiqui, Bajos del Toro.

-What else to know: Liberia Airport is a little bit cheaper than San Jose.
-It is also much easier to drive from Liberia Airport than San Jose.
+What else to know: Guanacaste Airport sometimes is a bit more expensive than San Jose so compare prices.
+It is also much easier to drive from Guanacaste than San Jose.

 Read more about Costa Rica airports.